jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 # Backward Time Scheme not allowed in two phase models

-Let us change the time discretization to dt=0.01 sec.
+Let us change the time discretization to dt=0.01 sec for the mesh refinement case so that we might get a shorter simulation time.
 We use the backward time scheme which is implict, second order accurate, conditionally stable but not guaranteed boundedness.
 We modify the controlDict file to change the time step to dt=.01 sec and modify the fvSchemes file for ddtSchemes to backward.
 If we run interFoam with these specifications, we get an error message "only Euler and CrankNicolson schemes are supported,"